bueler/real/daily.md

 ---
 layout: course-page
-title: Daily Log and Materials
+title: Daily Log
 ---

-## Daily Log and Materials
+## Daily Log

-Daily topics and PDFs (handouts and worksheets) will appear here as they occur.
+Daily topics, and certain materials include PDFs (handouts and worksheets), and links, will appear here as they arise.
 You **do not** have to turn-in any handout or worksheet!

 {% include daily_table.md  data=site.data.daily %}